Sivli-Embir/meteor-semanticity/README.md

 [![Build Status](https://travis-ci.org/CMToups/meteor-semanticity.png)](https://travis-ci.org/CMToups/meteor-semanticity)

-This package manages resource (collection) relationships in meteor js, via meteorite.
+This package manages resource (collection) relationships in Meteor JS, via Meteorite.
 Not production ready!

-This is a very simple interface that lets you store relationships as subject-predicate-target.
+This is a very simple interface that lets you store relationships as subject-predicate/predicators-target.
 Relationships refer to the correlation between two objects stored in one or more **local** collections.
 It derives from, but is not compliant with, [W3C Semantic Web](http://www.w3.org/standards/semanticweb/) standards.